Degenerate coupled-cluster theory: Theories

 where $|I\rangle$ and $|J\rangle$ are degenerate references and $\delta_{JI}$ is Kronecker's delta.
-Equation (\ref{DCC_ansatz2}) is referred to as ``the C condition'' for reasons given later, which is essential for both size-extensivity and exact convergence.
-The projector $\hat{P}_I$ spans determinants reachable by $(1+\hat{T}_I)|I\rangle$ and they include determinants that are degenerate with $|I\rangle$ (internal space) as well as those outside the degenerate space (external space).
+Equation (\ref{DCC_ansatz2}) is identified as ``the C condition'' of Li and Paldus's MRCC theory.\cite{LiPaldus2003,LiPaldus2003_2,PaldusLi2003,Paldus2004,LiPaldusIJQC2004} The projector $\hat{P}_I$ spans determinants reachable by $(1+\hat{T}_I)|I\rangle$ and they include determinants that are degenerate with $|I\rangle$ (internal space) as well as those outside the degenerate subspace (external space).
 It is stressed that each ($I$th) degenerate reference has its own $\hat{T}_I$ and $\hat{P}_I$ operators.
+(In this article, ``internal space,'' ``model space,'' ``subspace,'' and ``multireference'' are used interchangeably.)

 Defining the $M$-by-$M$ Hamiltonian and overlap matrices, $\bm{H}$ and $\bm{S}$, by

 where $|I\rangle$ and $|J\rangle$ are degenerate references, the projection of Eq.\ (\ref{DCC_ansatz}) onto the internal space becomes